 Before you take a challenge exam, read through NCCC’s course descriptions.
 Choose a subject area from the available list, then click “Get Courses” for a complete listing.

 Once you have narrowed down the possibilities, contact the appropriate division office and ask to see a course outline.
 This document will contain a list of topics covered in the course and reference textbooks you may examine in order to decide whether you have sufficient background knowledge to request the exam.
 A faculty member or the appropriate division chair will interview you to help you make this determination.

-After you have completed the required forms and paid the challenge exam fee (currently $40 per exam), the faculty member will administer the exam.
+After you have completed the required forms from Academic Affairs and paid the challenge exam fee (currently $45 per exam), the faculty member will administer the exam.
 Challenge exams and all necessary forms must be completed within the semester in which the student applies.
 The exact time and date of the exam are determined by the instructor and the student.